LuxLang/lux/README.md

 The module system is heavily inspired by ML, and both signatures & structures are suported.

-The main difference between Lux and ML is that ML separates signaturs & structures from the rest of the language, whereas Lux implements them on-top of the base language.
+The main difference between Lux and ML is that ML separates signatures & structures from the rest of the language, whereas Lux implements them on-top of the base language.

 How?
 By implementing signatures as record-types and structures as actual records.